 To my surprise, I found out that 38.39% of the users who had the chance to show intransitive preferences, actually showed one or more.
 Almost 40% sounds too much… until you see how complicated the graphs get!
 Here are some examples.

 ...-d486523fa209 answered 216 questions, on which he only rated 88 unique proposals.
-This means that on average he evaluated each option almost twice and showed only 1 inconsistency.
+This means that on average he evaluated each option more than twice and showed only 1 inconsistency.
 That is actually impressive!
 (Would you be able to keep in mind all the 216 answers you gave?)

 Even more impressive, user

 ...-f4335ff8eba8 answered 306 questions, on which he only rated 90 unique proposals and did not show any intransitive preferences!

 On the other hand, we also have users like